scoskey/m0037/notes.md

 We now apply our knowledge of syntax to first order logic.
 The *basic lexicon* of first order logic consists of the alphabet $A=\set{\neg,\wedge,\vee,\rightarrow,\leftrightarrow,\forall,\exists,=}\cup\set{x_n\mid n\in\omega}$.
 The arity of the symbols are defined by $a(x_i)=0$, $a(\neg)=1$, and all the rest have arity $2$.

 In a given context, we will extend the lexicon to include additional function and relation symbols with given arity.
-Examples include $+,\cdot,<$.
+The most important examples include $+,\cdot,<,\in$ and so forth.

 **Definition** A *signature* $\mathcal L$ of first order logic consists of a set of function symbols $\{f_i\}$, a set of relation symbols $\set{R_j}$, and the arities $a(f_i)$ and $a(R_j)$ for all $i,j$.